Baphomet42/Data-Packs/README.md

 + Resource pack optional
     + Most features use display entities, no resource pack needed
 + Custom item texture for O.D.M.
 Sword
-    + Without resource pack it's a fungus on a stick
+    + Without resource pack it's a carrot on a stick

 ------------------------------------------------------------------------------------